The Graph Network > Indexing

 • Active - Once an allocation is created on-chain (allocateFrom()) it is considered active.
 A portion of the Indexer's own and/or delegated stake is allocated towards a subgraph deployment, which allows them to claim indexing rewards and serve queries for that subgraph deployment.
 The Indexer agent manages creating allocations based on the Indexer rules.

 • Closed - An Indexer is free to close an allocation once 1 epoch has passed (closeAllocation()) or their Indexer agent will automatically close the allocation after the maxAllocationEpochs (currently 28 days).
-When an allocation is closed with a valid proof of indexing (POI) their indexing rewards are distributed to the Indexer and its Delegators (see "how are rewards distributed?" below to learn more).
+When an allocation is closed with a valid proof of indexing (POI) their indexing rewards are distributed to the Indexer and its Delegators (learn more).

 Indexers are recommended to utilize offchain syncing functionality to sync subgraph deployments to chainhead before creating the allocation on-chain.
 This feature is especially useful for subgraphs that may take longer than 28 epochs to sync or have some chances of failing undeterministically.